Skip to main content View sitemap

 The following information must be submitted to Saskatoon Land prior to the submission of a Building Permit Application:

-Completed Application Form with garage door image or brochure for attached garages and highly visible garages.
+• Completed Application Form with garage door image or brochure for attached garages and highly visible garages.

-One digital copy of the working drawings, including site plan, floor plan, and dwelling elevations.
-All exterior dwelling materials and square footage must be identified on the elevation plans.
+• dwelling elevations: all exterior dwelling materials and square footage must be identified on the elevation plans; and

 To avoid delays, application forms and dwelling plans should be submitted to Saskatoon Land well in advance of applying for a Building Permit.
-Incomplete submissions will be held until the complete application is submitted.
+Incomplete submissions will be set back or held until the complete application is submitted.
 Plans will be reviewed for adherence to the architectural controls, and Saskatoon Land may contact the applicant to discuss any required revisions.
 Plans which do not meet all the architectural controls will be reviewed by Saskatoon Land’s Design Review Committee.
-The Design Review Committee’s decision is final and any revisions will be required to be made before approval.
+The Design Review Committee’s decision is final, and any revisions will be required to be made before approval.

 Upon approval of the drawing set, Saskatoon Land will issue an approval letter to the applicant.
 Following this, builders may apply for their respective Building Permit.
-At the building permit stage, Saskatoon Land may review the Building Permit drawings again to ensure they are substantially consistent with the plans submitted during the review process.
+At the building permit stage, Saskatoon Land may review the Building Permit drawings again to ensure they are substantially consistent with the plans submitted during the architectural controls review process.

-All dwellings must pass architectural inspections.
+All dwellings must pass architectural inspection.

 Architectural Control Application Form Please fill out the application form and send via email to: landarchcontrols@saskatoon.ca